Reincarnation

 SIX MONTHS:

 Mom withheld her breast today, at least at first.
-She gave something fruity and somewhat solid.
+She gave me a spoonful of something fruity and somewhat solid.
 It was pretty good.
 After that she gave me her breast and I then I fell asleep.

 1 YEAR, 4 MONTHS: